 Facilitators: Lama Matthew Rice (Lobpön Palden Gocha) and Daniel Scharpenburg

 Join us as we explore the rich repository of Buddhist Sutras, both Pali Canon and Tibetan Kangyur every first Sunday of the month after the Sunday Service.
 Sūtra (Pali. sutta) means ‘something that was heard from someone else’ and usually connotes ‘a discourse’.
-The Karaniya Metta Sutta is a Buddhist scripture that teaches the practice of loving-kindness (metta).
-It is one of the most well-known and widely practiced suttas in Buddhism.
-The sutta begins with the Buddha describing the benefits of metta and then goes on to describe how to practice metta.
+The Discourse on the Not-self Characteristic was the first of the Buddha’s discourses during which his listeners became arahants.

 Facilitators: Lama Matthew Rice (Lobpön Palden Gocha) and Daniel Scharpenburg